CV

 Skills

-- Research: Literature review, experimental design, empirical analysis, and end-to-end implementation for machine learning research.
+- Research: Paper reading and synthesis, experimental design, empirical analysis, ablation studies, and end-to-end implementation for ML research.

 - Tools: Linux, Git, Conda, tmux, nvitop, Weights & Biases.